phoenixframework/phoenix/guides/ecto.md

 ## Data persistence

 We've explored migrations and schemas, but we haven't yet persisted any of our schemas or changesets.
-We briefly looked at our repository module in `lib/hello/repo.ex` earlier, now it's time to put it to use.
+We briefly looked at our repository module in `lib/hello/repo.ex` earlier, and now it's time to put it to use.

 Ecto repositories are the interface into a storage system, be it a database like PostgreSQL or an external service like a RESTful API.
 The `Repo` module's purpose is to take care of the finer details of persistence and data querying for us.
 As the caller, we only care about fetching and persisting data.
 The `Repo` module takes care of the underlying database adapter communication, connection pooling, and error translation for database constraint violations.